Lily Agg

-Lily Maria Phoebe Agg (born 17 December 1993) is a professional footballer who currently plays for Birmingham City W.F.C. and the Republic of Ireland women's national football team.
+Lily Maria Phoebe Agg (born 17 December 1993) is an Irish football manager and former player, who is currently the manager of Athlone Town.

-Agg studied at the University of Brighton and has got a teaching degree.
-Alongside her football career, Agg also currently works as a Sports Lecturer at Academy 1 Sports in Essex.
+Agg studied at the University of Brighton and has a teaching degree.
+Alongside her football career, Agg has worked as a Sports Lecturer at Academy 1 Sports in Essex.

 Early life

-Agg grew up in Eastbourne with her mother Ruth and three siblings including Poppy Agg.
+Agg grew up in Eastbourne with her mother Ruth and three siblings.
 She attended Bishop Bell School and began playing youth football for Eastbourne Borough when she was five years old, before joining Polegate Grasshoppers when she was 11.
-Afterwards, Agg earned trials with Chelsea and Arsenal and would end up joining the latter.

 Club career

 Arsenal

-After moving away from her home in the South East, Agg joined the Arsenal W.F.C.
+Afterwards, Agg earned trials with Chelsea and Arsenal and would end up joining the Arsenal W.F.C.
 Academy.
-She did manage to get into the first team squad, but made only a handful of appearances.
-She declined the offer of a full-time contract from Arsenal, preferring to prioritise her university studies.
+Agg declined the offer of a full-time contract from Arsenal, preferring to prioritise her university studies.

 Brighton & Hove Albion

-Agg started her professional career back at her hometown club, Brighton & Hove Albion, which she had initially joined at the Under 12's level in Brighton Centre's of Excellence before moving to Arsenal.
+Agg started her professional career back at her hometown club, Brighton & Hove Albion, having initially joined at the Under 12's level in Brighton Centre's of Excellence before moving to Arsenal.

 London Bees

-In January 2014 Agg left Brighton & Hove Albion, in order to play at a higher level.
-She returned to London, joining the London Bees for a short period.
-She scored the club's first ever goal in their 3–1 FA Women's Cup win over Leeds United.
+In January 2014, Agg left Brighton & Hove Albion, in order to play at a higher level.
+She returned to London, joining the London Bees, where she scored the club's first ever goal in their 3–1 FA Women's Cup win over Leeds United.

 Millwall Lionesses

-She left the Bees after a very short spell to join the Millwall Lionesses for a season.
-She made a promising start, as the club's joint-leading goal scorer for 2014, and extended her contract for another year at the end of the campaign.
+Agg left the Bees after a short spell to join the Millwall Lionesses.
+She was the club's joint-leading goal scorer for the 2014 WSL 2 season, and extended her contract for another year at the end of the campaign.

 Return to Brighton & Hove Albion

-After a two-year period away, Lily rejoined her hometown club in 2015.
-During this spell she helped the club gain promotion, after winning the FA Women's Premier League Championship Play Off.
+After a two-year period away, Lily rejoined Brighton & Hove Albion in 2015.
+During this spell, the club gain promotion by winning the FA Women's Premier League Championship Play Off.